RaspberryPiFoundation/lesson_format/README.md

 - Use `## Test Your Project {.flag}` (always a h2)

+### Page breaks

+Sometimes it’s necessary to force a page break in the generated PDF.
+Adding `.new-page` to a heading will force the heading onto a new page.

+- e.g. `## Things to try {.try .new-page}` (this can be used with any type of heading.)

 ## Scratchblocks

 We use the scratchblocks2 library, and PhantomJS to render scratch blocks as png files.